langxu/Machine-Learning-in-Python-Project/README.md

 Project 4 => 2017 flight data set with Multi-layer perceptron algorithm with L1 and L2 regularization and different activation function

+Project 5 => 2017 flight data set with wide and deep learning

 Feel free to let me if there is any improvement I could do for these projects.
 My email is michaelxu0515@gmail.com